hashicorp/terraform/website/docs/language/resources/provisioners/null_resource.html.md

 page_title: "Provisioners Without a Resource"
 sidebar_current: "docs-provisioners-null-resource"
 description: |-
-  The `null_resource` is a resource allows you to configure provisioners that are not directly associated with a single existing resource.
+  Using 'null_resource' to configure Terraform provisioners that are not directly associated with a single existing resource.
 ---

 # Provisioners Without a Resource